simple-login/docs/content/_index.md

 From the user point of view, the login experience is consisted of 2 steps:

-1. user clicks on **Login with SimpleLogin** button, gets redirected to SimpleLogin authorization page.
+1. User clicks on **Login with SimpleLogin** button, gets redirected to SimpleLogin authorization page.
+User will be asked if they want to share their information with your app/website.

-2. user authorizes your application, gets redirected back to your application and is authenticated.
+2. User accepts, gets redirected back to your application and is authenticated.
 User can now have access to content restricted to authenticated user in your application.

 ![](/images/user-flow.png)